 Starting Small vs. Big Bang

-I would say, first build the motor bike, show it to your customers, then ask them if they wanted a more powerful engine, bigger tires, more comfort on the seat and what not.
-Then build the next version, then the next, and at the end you would still get your ship.
+I would say, first build the motorbike, show it to your customers, then ask them if they wanted a more powerful engine, bigger tires, more comfort on the seat and what not.
+Then build the next version, then the next, and in the end, you would still get your ship.
 That’s a promise.